 – Qualified Professional Muay Thai Judge (through the United Kingdom Muay Thai Federation, Tony Myers);

 – Licensed, Insured, C.R.B Checked and First Aid Qualified.

 Robin started his training with Pierre Mahon of the Kao Loi Camp in Harrogate and was then taught full time over 7 years by Kritsana Chuensukon (aka Jeed) a professional Thai fighter from Ubon, Thailand.

-Click the link below to see Robin teaching first hand in one of his popular Muay Thai tutorial videos produced by Warrior Collective.
+Click the links below to see Robin teaching first hand in two of his popular Muay Thai tutorial videos produced by Warrior Collective.